JKindonNtx/solutions-euc/collateral/scripts/Citrix/Nutanix/nutanix_citrix_identify_mcs_workload_alignment/Prism Element/README.md

 The script will:

 -  Will Query Prism Element at 1.1.1.1 using a custom credential file (if it doesn't exist, it will be prompted for and saved for next time).
 -  Logs all output to C:\Logs\PrismElementVDIAlignment.log
+-  Will output all VM details under the VM to host alignment.

 ```
 .\PrismElementVDIAlignment.ps1 -pe_source 1.1.1.1